Dear Contractor,

-Hamilton County Public Health (HCPH), Ohio Department of Health (ODH), and Ohio Environmental Protection Agency (OEPA) are pleased to announce the availability of financial assistance to help qualifying homeowners in making connection to the available sanitary sewer and abandonment of their failing household sewage treatment system (HSTS).
+Hamilton County Public Health (HCPH), Ohio Department of Health (ODH), and Ohio Environmental Protection Agency (OEPA) have financial assistance to help qualifying homeowners in the repair/replacement of their failing household sewage treatment system (HSTS).
 This limited funding amount has been awarded to Hamilton County through the Water Pollution Control Loan Fund (WPCLF) by the OEPA in the amount of $150,000.
-Applicants have been pre-approved for the funding in one of the following categories:

 • 100% of the installation cost paid by HCPH with 0% paid by property owner;